stateechien/advanced-fpga-soc-projects/labs/blink-ip-vitis/README.md

 This project implements a custom Blink IP and integrates it into a Vitis-based system.

+**Note:** This project focuses on design, integration, and validation results.
+Build artifacts and generated files are intentionally excluded.

 ## Objectives
 - Design a custom AXI-Lite peripheral
 - Package and integrate IP into a system